forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## New Content and Updates

+* 23./24.:
+  * Section on the Conflict in Georgia
+  * Section on the Soviet Intervention in Afghanistan

 * Updates across the pages (12.2.23 pushed online) <!--commits on 20.1.23 and 12.2. -->.
 A rework of the section [Comparison to other Conflicts](#comparison-to-other-conflicts) is in progress.